-Want to offer even more options with your time and attendance app?
-Offer a physical time clock option that runs on your Android app.
+Want to offer even more options with your time and attendance software?
+Offer a physical employee time clock option that runs on your Android app.
 It requires minimal development time as our new Android integration platform and support services make it easy to customize your app for installation on the Android-based terminal.

 Including a hardware option in your offer mix does more than add a low maintenance, secondary revenue stream to your business model.
 It positions your company to provide a complete time and attendance solution that has enough variations for you to design an installation that meets any prospect’s unique requirements.

 Let’s take a look at some of the most common scenarios for prospects who have concerns about relying too heavily on mobile data collection:

 Scenario #1: The company that only wants certain employees to have mobile access

 For some companies, the ability to punch in and out from a mobile phone raises fears of people taking advantage.
 Specifically – that workers may not be where they say they are and working when they punch in or out.
 Time theft is a serious issue for many companies and allowing hourly workers to punch in and out while not on the premises is a new avenue to steal time.

 Thus, while mobile access to your solution’s other range of functions empowers managers and other salaried employees, this company wants to know that its hourly employees are onsite when their work hours are being logged.

 Scenario #2: The company currently using dedicated desktop or punch cards as workaround to resolve scenario #1

 Many companies have large hourly workforces who don’t work in front of a computer.
 These could be service industry environments, like hotels, restaurants and hospitals.
 They could be industrial sites, like construction sites, warehouses and manufacturing factories.
 They often have high employee counts, which makes them attractive customers for you.